mami-project/draft-trammell-plus-legitimate-firewall/draft-trammell-plus-statefulness.md

 feedback as defined in {{draft-trammell-plus-abstract-mech}} asking for timeouts t1, t2, and t3 for a given flow.

+# Signal mappings for transport protocols

+We now show how this state machine can be driven by signals available in TCP and QUIC.

 ## Signal mapping for TCP

-A mapping of TCP flags to transitions in to the state machine in {{state- machine}} shows how devices currently using a model of the TCP state machine can be converted to use this state machine.
+A mapping of TCP flags to transitions in to the state machine in
+{{state-machine}} shows how devices currently using a model of the TCP state machine can be converted to use this state machine.

-Simply speaking, the ACK flag {{RFC0793}} in the absence of the FIN or RST flags is synonymous with the association signal, while the RST or final FIN flags are stop signals.
+Simply speaking, an ACK flag {{RFC0793}} in the absence of the FIN or RST flags, and an in-window acknowledgment number, is synonymous with the association signal, while the RST or final FIN flags are stop signals.
 For a typical TCP flow:

 1. The initial SYN places the flow into uniflow state,
 2. The SYN-ACK sent in reply acts as a association signal and places the flow into biflow state,
 3. Any RST moves the flow into closing state, or
 4. The final FIN-ACK (not the first half-close FIN) moves the flow into closing state.

+Note that since any valid ACK acts as an association signal, this mapping allows flows to transition to the biflow state even if the initial SYN-ACK is not observed.
+However, generating a stop signal from FIN does require additional TCP state modeling to prevent moving into the closing state on a half-close.

+Note that the association and stop signals derived from the TCP header are not integrity protected, and an association signal based on in-window ACK is not particularly resistant to off-path attacks; the state machine is therefore more susceptible to manipulation when used with vanilla TCP as when with a transport protocol providing full integrity protection for its headers end-to- end.

+## Signal mapping for QUIC

+QUIC {{I-D.hamilton-quic-transport-protocol}} as presently defined lacks only a stop signal to be able to drive this state machine.
+QUIC's 64-bit connection ID suffices as an association and response token as in
+{{association-signaling}}; the response token function is identity.
+QUIC's cryptographic protocol, to be based on TLS {{I-D.thomson-quic-tls}}, will provide the necessary integrity protection to drive the state machine.

+The most promising route to adding a stop signal to QUIC involves expanding the Public Reset facility ({{I-D.hamilton-quic-transport-protocol}} section 8) to expose both reset and normal termination.

 # IANA Considerations